Immediately After Your Bus Accident

 Tour Bus Accidents

-Southern California, including Orange County and Irvine, has plenty of tour bus traffic.
-Tour buses depart daily to various destinations, from resorts to casinos.
-Tour buses are usually a safe way of getting from one place to another.
 However, tour bus accidents could also prove devastating.
-In such accidents, several different parties may be held liable, including but not limited to the tour bus company, the bus’s owner, and other corporations that charter the buses to transport passengers.
+In such accidents, several parties may be held liable, including, but not limited to, the tour bus company, the bus’s owner, and other corporations that charter buses to transport passengers.

-When a tour bus crash occurs, it is essential to examine whether the bus company violated any federal safety rules about driver’s hours-of-service rules or vehicle maintenance.
-Drivers of commercial vehicles are responsible for ensuring the vehicle is in good working order before getting on the road.
-They must also take mandatory rest breaks to help ensure they don’t become fatigued while driving.
-Drowsy driving has played a crucial role in some of the country’s most tragic tour bus accidents.
+When a tour bus crash occurs, it is essential to examine whether the bus company violated any federal safety rules regarding drivers’ hours of service or vehicle maintenance.
+Drivers of commercial vehicles are responsible for ensuring the vehicle is in satisfactory working order before getting on the road.

 Negligent hiring is also an issue in tour bus crashes.
-Bus companies and corporations that charter these buses must run background checks and ensure the drivers they hire are qualified, experienced, and have a good driving record.
+Bus companies and corporations that charter these buses must run background checks and ensure the drivers they hire are qualified, experienced, and have a positive driving record.
 For example, a company or tour bus operator could be held liable for a driver who had prior DUIs on his record and caused a bus crash while driving impaired.

 Transit Bus Accidents